Official Withdrawal Requirements and Procedures

-The deadline for dropping a class and receiving a grade of “W” is two (2) days prior to the 60% point.
-Student-initiated drops which occur between the 12.499% of the time elapsed since the first day of the class and prior to the drop deadline will receive a grade of “W.” Students may request a drop (awarding of a grade of “W”) after the drop deadline for dropping classes, only if extenuating circumstances exist.
+The deadline for dropping a standard 16-week class and receiving a grade of “W” is the 75% point from the first day of the term.
+Student-initiated drops which occur between the 7.51% of the time elapsed since the first day of the class and prior to the drop deadline will receive a grade of “W.” Students may request a drop (awarding of a grade of “W”) after the drop deadline for dropping classes, only if extenuating circumstances exist.
 Personal problems such as illness, job change or a move out of town may be considered by individual instructors and approved by the Division Dean.

 To drop a class(es), a student must